-If there were security problems in Nigeria, no business person would go to the country to explore opportunities; companies like Celtel, Etisalat would not have ventured into a security risk country to do business.
-Those who spread a rumor about security and corruption problems in Nigeria are saying to stop others from making money.
+If there were security problems in Nigeria, no business person would go to the country to explore opportunities; companies like Celtel and Etisalat would not have ventured into a security-risk country to do business.
+Those who spread rumors about security and corruption problems in Nigeria are saying that they want to stop others from making money.
 Figures don’t lie.
-They are the biggest testimonies of how conducive Nigeria’s environment for business and opportunities are.
+They are the biggest testimonies of Nigeria’s environment conducive to business and opportunities.
 If you want to do business in Africa and record good returns on your investment, I welcome you to Nigeria.
 The political environment in Africa, particularly in Nigeria, is tremendous.

 Dr. Hamadoun Toure,